 Attorney or Public Adjuster

 We see some policyholders get confused about whether they should hire an attorney or public adjuster to handle their claim.
 Both have a valuable advocacy role in the claims process.
 To get value from both we would suggest hiring a public adjuster on the front end to manage your claim.
 Only if you are denied or legal issues arise that the public adjuster cannot handle would we incur the extra expense and time to hire an attorney.
-Read what this expert says about role of each professional.
+See below what this expert says about the benefits of hiring a public claim adjuster.

 Most people that use an experienced public insurance such as Tutwiler & Associates will tell you the time saved, stress removed and peace of mind provided when working with an experienced public adjuster is well worth the fee.